TN 49 (02-16)

 A marital relationship exists when two individuals resume living together after having lived together previously as a married couple.
 In such a case, we presume that the individuals are in a marital relationship unless they present evidence to the contrary.

-Evidence to the contrary includes evidence of a divorce or, in the case of an opposite-sex couple, the termination of a holding out relationship.
-For example, if a divorced couple resumes living together due to illness or for economic reasons with no intention of resuming a marital relationship, this represents evidence to the contrary.
+Evidence to the contrary includes evidence of a divorce or the termination of a holding out relationship.
+For example, if a divorced couple resume living together due to illness or for economic reasons with no intention of resuming a marital relationship, this represents evidence to the contrary.

 If two individuals who previously lived together as a married couple resume living together, review the facts of the case to make a new marital status determination.

-If the couple are still legally married under the laws of the state where they make their permanent home, and they resume living together after having lived apart, they are a married couple for SSI purposes, regardless of the reason they resumed living together.
+If the couple are still legally married under the laws of the state where they make their permanent home (Note: all states must permit and recognize same-sex marriages), and they resume living together after having lived apart, they are a married couple for SSI purposes, regardless of the reason they resumed living together.

 If the couple allege that they are divorced, obtain a copy of the divorce decree.
 Obtain signed statements from both individuals explaining why they are living together (e.g., illness, economic reasons).
-If they are an opposite-sex couple, follow instructions in SI 00501.152 to determine if they are holding themselves out to the community as married.
+Follow instructions in SI 00501.152 to determine if they are holding themselves out to the community as married.

-If an opposite-sex couple allege that they are no longer holding themselves out as married, follow instructions in SI 00501.152, Determining Whether Two Individuals Are Holding Themselves Out as a Married Couple.
+If the couple allege that they are no longer holding themselves out as married, follow instructions in SI 00501.152, Determining Whether Two Individuals Are Holding Themselves Out as a Married Couple.